lvkaszus/asklvkaszus/documentation/API/Administrator.md

 - **GET Request**:
   1. The endpoint fetches the current application settings stored in the database.
-  2. If the settings exist, they are returned as a JSON response.
-  3. If the settings do not exist, a 404 error is returned.

 - **POST Request**:
   1. The request body contains multiple settings to update.
-  2. The endpoint validates the input for empty values and ensures that none of the fields are left blank.
-  3. If any of the fields are invalid (empty), it will return a 400 error.
-  4. After validating and updating the settings in the database, the changes are committed and a success message is returned.
+  2. After validating and updating the settings in the database, the changes are committed and a success message is returned.

 ### Block Sender